(methods by which the parameters of stars are determined)

 parallax - triangulation to measure the distance to nearby stars.

-ratio of orbital speeds and viewing angle reveals actual orbital velocities.
+ratio of orbital speeds and viewing angle together reveal actual orbital velocities.

-orbital size and period determine sum of masses, such that with any two, you have the third.
+orbital size and period and the sum of the individual masses are related such that with any two, you have the third.

-period and distance determine orbital size, such that with any two, you have the third.
+orbital size and period and the binary's distance, are related such that with any two, you have the third.

 The methods listed here are rather basic and can be thought of as